dndg/FinderOptaHttpClientTutorial/content.md

 ## Overview

-In this tutorial, we will learn how to send POST requests to an HTTP server, connecting the Finder Opta to Ethernet.
-In particular, the Finder Opta will obtain an IP address via DHCP, then it will send a message every 5s, waiting for a response from the server which will contain the details of the request sent by the Finder Opta itself: this response will be printed to the serial monitor.
+In this tutorial, we will learn how to send POST requests to an HTTP server connected to the Finder Opta via Ethernet.
+In particular, the Finder Opta will obtain an IP address via DHCP, then it will send a message every 5s, waiting for a response from the server which will contain the details of the request sent by the Finder Opta itself.
+The response will be printed to the serial monitor.

 ## Goals